- Home

-Households across the country are facing tough times covering their energy bills, with the energy price cap set to rise to £1,928 in January 2024.
+Households across the country are facing a painful jump in energy bills this winter, with the energy price cap set to increase in October to £1,717 for a typical energy user.

-Here, we explain why this crisis has arisen, what to do if your energy bills increase, and what government support may be available to help with heating costs this winter.
+Here, we explain why this winter is set to be particularly challenging, what you might be able to do to reduce energy bills, and whether you might be eligible for government support to help with heating costs this winter.

 What does this mean for my energy bills?

-Usually, if you’re approaching the end of a fixed rate tariff, you’d shop around and move to another competitive deal to keep costs down, but most suppliers have withdrawn most of their deals in recent months as they simply can’t afford to offer them.
-A small number of cheaper fixes are available at the moment, but they won’t save you much, so you might be better off waiting to see if a better deal comes along.
+Usually, if you’re approaching the end of a fixed rate energy tariff, you’d shop around and move to another competitive deal to keep costs down.
+However, there’s currently only a limited range of deals to choose from, and they often won’t save you much, so you’ll need to do some careful number-crunching before you move.
 Read more in our article Should I fix my energy prices?

 If you think you’re going to struggle to cover costs, talk to your supplier as soon as possible.
 They often have support schemes available to help those on the lowest incomes, or may be able to negotiate a repayment scheme that’s affordable.